DND-DRDC-RDDC/OS_PyCoMod/README.md

                 src=self.GrpB.S, dest=self.GrpB.I)

         # Output
-        self._set_output('GrpA','GrpB')
+        self.set_output('GrpA','GrpB')

 m3 = MixSIR()
 ```

 In the code above, the two sub-populations, *GrpA* and *GrpB*, are both defined as instances of the *MonteCarloSIR* model.
 Each group behaves internally as before according to its parameters and initial conditions, but we introduce the possibility of cross-infection between these groups.
 The cross-infections occur with a different transmission rate, *b_mix*, defined as a parameter in the *MixSIR* model and initialized below.
 The cross-infection flows result in new infections within each group caused by the infectious population in the other group.
-Note that in order to save the output from a sub-model, the sub-model must be listed in the parent model's output list: `self._set_output('GrpA','GrpB')`; then all elements of the sub-model will be accessible when plotting.
+Note that in order to save the output from a sub-model, the sub-model must be listed in the parent model's output list: `self.set_output('GrpA','GrpB')`; then all elements of the sub-model will be accessible when plotting.

 While *GrpA* and *GrpB* are the same model, we will supply them with different parameter values and initial conditions.
 Previously, we specified these values while defining the model, but it is often preferable to separate model inputs from the model itself.
 Therefore, we can supply the inputs for the model at run-time using a Python dictionary.
 For the *MixSIR* model, above, the initialization dictionary would look something like *init_mix* below.